 During the driving test, an examiner rides in the car with you.
-The examiner notes any problems with your driving and discusses them with you after the test.
-If you pass the test, you can keep your drivers license.
+The examiner notes any problems with your driving and talks them over with you after the test.
+If you pass the test, you can keep your driver's license.

-Before the test, you may want to take a mature driver improvement course-see page 9.
+Before the test, you may want to take a mature driver improvement course-see page 8.